nicolashahn/nicolashahn.github.io/_posts/2015-07-20-first-post.md

 Midway through, a list of bullet points!

-* Easy to read
+* People like reading lists, solid blocks of text are painful
 * Seems like I have more information than I actually do
-* Repeat myself in a different format to appear to have more content
+* Repeat myself to appear to have more content

 Summarization of the material presented and the point of the post.